|Gum Graft Surgery

 Of course, preventing periodontal disease is the best way to avoid gum recession.
 Be sure to brush your teeth twice a day with an ADA-approved toothpaste.
 Also, floss once a day to remove food debris and bacteria from in between your teeth.

 Even with a good oral hygiene routine, regular checkups and professional cleanings are vital.
 Addressing other issues, such as bruxism and malocclusions, can also be beneficial.
-Dr. Kaugars, Dr. Miller, or Dr. Beitz can diagnose and prevent many of these issues during your initial appointment.
+Dr. Miller or Dr. Beitz can diagnose and prevent many of these issues during your initial appointment.

 Schedule Your Consultation